JouvalSomer/FYS-STK3155/README.md

 This project is for regression methods in Project 01 in FYS-STK4155 at UiO.
 October 2022.

-Authors: Joval Somer and Stig Patey
+Authors: Jouval Somer and Stig Patey

 ### Regression analysis and resampling methods